kdowd1/kevin_bacon_game/README.md

 ## Acknowledgements
 - This project was inspired by the exsisting theory surrounding Kevin Bacon
 - This project was based on https://oracleofbacon.org/ and https://github.com/brad-do/charts
-- Many thanks to Nick and Cameron for trying to help me code and my tutor Andrew for being supportive
+- Many thanks to Nick who helped me navigat coding language and my tutor Andrew for being supportive!